sensationTI/CEX_GTEX_predictor/README.md

 ## 📁 Requirements
 - Compatible versions.
-- A file named `protein2_full.pkl` containing gene data in a dictionary format.
+- A file named `protein2_promoter.pkl` containing gene data in a dictionary format.
 - Run the cell that imports the necessary libraries.
 - Run the preceeding cells that define the required functions.

 ## 💡 Notes

-- Adjust `threshold` to control the size of the training sets.
+- Adjust `thres` to control the size of the training sets.
 - Make sure all necessary imports (e.g., `pickle`, `numpy`) are included.